The tools of an African witch doctor

 In the life of cruel people, when they start reaping what they had sown, the only thing left for them is to accuse someone as a witch.

-"I believe when I left Africa to Europe, a witch sat by me in the airplane, I have been living in Europe for over ten years but I am always penniless."
+"I believe when I left Africa for Europe, a witch sat by me on the airplane.
+I have been living in Europe for over ten years, but I am always penniless."
 This was what an African was telling his friend.
 I don't believe in such statements.

 I believe in witchcraft because I have seen the attack of these unseen forces on people many times in Africa.
-I have seen a woman confessing of killing her own child.
+I have seen a woman confess to killing her own child.

-I have seen a woman confessing of blocking the womb of her daughter making her barren.
+I have seen a woman confessing to blocking the womb of her daughter, making her barren.
 The stories are many without end.
-Some of these stories are genuine while others are just fabricated.
+Some of these stories are genuine, while others are just fabricated.

 In Europe, I have seen an old woman between the ages of seventy and seventy-five riding a bicycle.
 In Africa, any woman of that age riding a bicycle will be called a witch.